BorisMoore/jquery-datalink/README.md

 </pre>

 <p>
 Note however that currently you cannot use 'twoWay' on a live link.
 You may use 'update'.
+Also, you may use 'convert', but there may only be one converter used by all the sources.
+The conversion function can access the particular source causing the change to determine any specifics needed to do the conversion.
 </p>

 <h3>jQuery.unlinkLive</h3>